Amphibian: Digestive and excretory systems

 Many amphibians catch their prey by flicking out an elongated tongue with a sticky tip and drawing it back into the mouth before seizing the item with their jaws.
 Some use inertial feeding to help them swallow the prey, repeatedly thrusting their head forward sharply causing the food to move backwards in their mouth by inertia.
 Most amphibians swallow their prey whole without much chewing so they possess voluminous stomachs.
 The short oesophagus is lined with cilia that help to move the food to the stomach and mucus produced by glands in the mouth and pharynx eases its passage.
 The enzyme chitinase produced in the stomach helps digest the chitinous cuticle of arthropod prey.

 Amphibians possess a pancreas, liver and gall bladder.
 The liver is usually large with two lobes.
 Its size is determined by its function as a glycogen and fat storage unit, and may change with the seasons as these reserves are built or used up.
 Adipose tissue is another important means of storing energy and this occurs in the abdomen (in internal structures called fat bodies), under the skin and, in some salamanders, in the tail.

 There are two kidneys located dorsally, near the roof of the body cavity.
 Their job is to filter the blood of metabolic waste and transport the urine via ureters to the urinary bladder where it is stored before being passed out periodically through the cloacal vent.
 Larvae and most aquatic adult amphibians excrete the nitrogen as ammonia in large quantities of dilute urine, while terrestrial species, with a greater need to conserve water, excrete the less toxic product urea.
 Some tree frogs with limited access to water excrete most of their metabolic waste as uric acid.

+Urinary bladder

+Most aquatic and semi-aquatic amphibians have a membranous skin which allows them to absorb water directly through it.
+Some semi-aquatic animals also have similarly permeable bladder membrane.
+As a result, they tend to have high rates of urine production to offset this high water intake, and have urine which is low in dissolved salts.
+The urinary bladder assists such animals to retain salts.
+Some aquatic amphibian such as Xenopus do not reabsorb water, to prevent excessive water influx.
+For land-dwelling amphibians, dehydration results in reduced urine output.

+The amphibian bladder is usually highly distensible and among some land-dwelling species of frogs and salamanders may account for between 20% and 50% of their total body weight.
+Urine flows from the kidneys through the ureters into the bladder and is periodically released from the bladder to the cloaca.